Trump Favors Tougher Investment Oversight, Stops Short Of Targeting China

 Still, Treasury Secretary Steven Mnuchin dismissed the idea the administration was going soft on China.

+And analysts pointed to comments from White House economic advisor Larry Kudlow warning that tougher action on China was still being contemplated.

+"The president is unsatisfied with their response on trade talks and so he put out there the possibility of additional tariffs," Kudlow told reporters.
+"The ball is in their court."

-Even so, the measures were prompted by US complaints over Chinese policies that Washington said either forced companies to relinquish key technology or steal it outright.
+Trump's trade measures were prompted by US complaints over Chinese policies that Washington said either forced companies to relinquish key technology or allowed China to steal it outright.

 Trump announced 25 percent import tariffs on hundreds of Chinese products to pressure the country to alter its practices.
 Those tariffs are due to take effect July 6.